xperseguers/t3ext-file_list/Documentation/AdministratorManual/ConfigurationOverTyposcript/Pi1.rst

 Comma-separated list of extensions belonging to the category "name".

-When a file link is rendered, the extension searches for a dedicated icon (e.g., "docx.png" or "docx.gif" in directory iconsPathFiles_.
-If this dedicated icon is not found, the category icon will be used instead ("category\_name.png").
+When a file link is rendered, the extension searches for a dedicated icon (e.g., :file:`docx.png` or :file:`docx.gif` in directory iconsPathFiles_.
+If this dedicated icon is not found, the category icon will be used instead (:file:`category_name.png`).

 Default are categories "archive", "document", "flash", "image", "sound", "source" and "video" defined with all common corresponding extensions.